japanj/pugs-detection/README.md

     ```
 2. Install **uv** package by running
    ```
-   pipx install uv
+   pip install uv
    ```
-   *Note:* `pip install uv` also works, but it is recommended from the developers to install it in isolated environment.
+   *Note:* `pipx install uv` is also recommened as it will automatically installed  uv package in isolated environment.
 You can visit [uv document](https://docs.astral.sh/uv/getting-started/installation/#standalone-installer) to see more details about uv installation.

+   To install exact version of **uv**, you can use the following command `pip install uv==0.7.3` or `pipx install uv==0.7.3`.

 3. Set up the virtual environment by running
    ```
    uv sync
    ```
-   The virtual environment (.venv) will be automatically created in project folder.
+   The virtual environment (`.venv` folder) will be automatically created in project folder.
 4. You can verify the installed packages by running
    ```
    uv pip list